BradWebb101/portfolio_website_v2/README.md

 ### Back end

 - This site is built as a static website with AWS s3.
 Distribution is handled by cloudfront.
-Infastructure built with AWS CDK in Typscript.
+Infastructure built with AWS CDK in Typescript.

 ## Infrastructure